@discordjs/collection

 method difference

-• The difference method returns a new structure containing items where the key is present in one of the original structures but not the other.
+• Returns a new collection containing the items where the key is present in this collection but not the other.

 Parameter other